Ipasky/aws-minecraft-modded-server/README.md

 ```
 ![alt text](img/image-13.png)

-Once Java is installed we need to upload the forge installer into our directory, that with moba is lot easier because you only need to right lick on the left panel inside your directory and select upload, then select the forge file and thats it.
+Once Java is installed, we need to upload the Forge installer to the server.
+With MobaXterm, this is very easy because just right-clicking on the left-hand panel inside your server directory, selecting Upload, and choosing the Forge installer file from your local machine, is enought to upload or download any file and folder in your server.

 ![alt text](img/image-12.png)

-Doing that with commands are more difficult but also possible, here are the commands:
+If you prefer using the terminal, here is how to do it with scp:

 ```bash
 mkdir MCServer && cd MCServer
 scp -i C:\Users\YourUser\forge-1.20.1-47.2.20-installer.jar ec2-user@18.234.12.34:/home/ec2-user/MCServer
 ```

-The next step is launch the installer with the command:
+(Be sure to replace the paths and IP address with your actual values.)

+Next, run the Forge installer to set up the server files:

 ```bash
 java -jar forge-1.20.1-47.2.20-installer.jar --installServer